-5. Low Product Turnover: If your product line is constantly changing year to year, you’ll end up spending valuable time on resources that will soon be outdated.
-Selling a product line with limited turnover ensures you can invest in an information-rich website that will be applicable for years.
+If your product line is constantly changing year to year, you’ll end up spending valuable time on resources that will soon be outdated.
+Selling a product line with limited turnover ensures you can invest in an information-rich website that will be viable for years.

-6. Consumable or Disposable Products: Repeat customers are essential to any business, and it's MUCH easier to sell to existing customers who trust you than to new prospects.
-If your product needs to be re-ordered on a regular basis – and you're able to keep your customers happy – you’ll be on your way to building a profitable business with recurring revenue.
+Repeat customers are essential to any business, and it's significantly easier to sell to existing customers who trust you than to new prospects.
+If your product needs to be re-ordered on a regular basis—and you're able to keep your customers happy—you’ll be on your way to building a profitable business with recurring revenue.

-The best way to measure online demand is with Google's Keyword Tool, which provides data on how many people are searching for a specific term.
-If you're unfamiliar with the tool, I'd strongly recommend watching this video on how to do keyword research:
+One of the best ways to measure online demand is with keyword research, which provides data on how many people are searching for a specific term.
+If you're unfamiliar with the concept, I'd strongly recommend watching this video on how to do keyword research: